Skip to content

-These materials are designed to assist psychologists and therapists to better understand the dynamics of coercive control and support clients who are subjected to this kind of abuse.
-My hope is that these resources will strengthen your work with clients, provide practical tools for practice, and contribute to a deeper collective response to this form of violence.
+These resources will hopefully assist psychologists and therapists to better understand the dynamics of coercive control and support clients who are subjected to this kind of abuse.

 Anne Summer’s Research “The Cost and Consequences of DV” – Investigating the cost and consequences of domestic and family violence in Australia.
 The report influenced the federal government to make changes in its 2023 federal budget.